thanhqtran/thanhqtran.github.io/about.md

 I am a Ph.D. student majoring in Economics ([GPEM](https://www.econ.tohoku.ac.jp/english/page-gpem.html)) at [Tohoku University](https://www.timeshighereducation.com/world-university-rankings/tohoku-university), Japan.

 This blog is a collection of notes when I study Economics (mostly Macro).
 They can be literature review, reverse engineering of important papers or my works.

+I also monitor the Grad Student Association (of the Econs. department) at Tohoku University.
+You can visit us here [inseikai tohoku](inseikaitohoku.wordpress.com) where latest events and university-related information can be found.

 ### My Information